New England Air Transport

 New England Air Transport (NEAT) is an American boutique airline.
+The charter airline is based out of Portsmouth International Airport.

 Company

 The company operates a Pilatus PC-12 aircraft seasonally from bases in New England and South Florida with flights to all islands in the Bahamas.
 The PC-12 is configured with a six-passenger executive interior, and can travel at 300 mph.